Data Centers in Tabasco

 Natural Disaster Risk

-Tabasco has a moderate overall disaster risk profile, with a score of 4.9 out of 10, as of September 2025.
-The region's primary exposures are linked to its geography and climate.
+Tabasco has a moderate natural disaster risk profile, with an overall INFORM Risk score of 4.9 out of 10 as of September 2025.
+The primary environmental threats are geophysical and weather-related, requiring that data centers be sited and constructed to high resiliency standards.